-Pickathon organizers team up the cooks and musicians previous to the festival with a goal “to task every artist to create something beautiful, unpredictable and specific.”
-The chefs establish a menu primarily based on discussions with the musicians and a meal provider, “drawing idea from the artists’ song.”
+Pickathon organizers team up with the cooks and musicians before the festival with thethe goal of “tasking every artist to create something beautiful, unpredictable, and specific.”
+The chefs establish a menu primarily based on discussions with the musicians and a meal provider, “drawing ideas from the artists’ songs.”

-Festival attendees, who pay greater for a 90-minute meal, enjoy a unique overall performance through the musicians and a multi-path meal served using a chef and a featured bartender.
+Festival attendees, who pay more for a 90-minute meal, enjoy a unique overall performance through the musicians and a multi-path meal served by a chef and a featured bartender.

 Another particular factor of Pickathon, which this 12 months will characteristic such artists as Phil Lesh, Nathaniel Rateliff, Lucius, Sudan Archives, and Laura Veirs, is its purpose for gender parity.
-Organizers say this 12 months’ festival will function “forty-four % lady/non-binary artists.”
+Organizers say this 12-month festival will function “forty-four % lady/non-binary artists.”

-Pickathon’s founder, Zale Schoenborn, says, “it’s recognized national that the female representation at music fairs is a real problem,” and his competition this yr is “nearer than ever to having gender parity.”
+Pickathon’s founder, Zale Schoenborn, says, “It’s recognized nationally that female representation at music fairs is a real problem,” his competition this year is “nearer than ever to having gender parity.”

 According to a 2018 survey using a music internet site, Pitchfork, female performers accounted for only 19% of the performers at 19 festivals closing 12 months.